Icinga/icinga2/doc/05-service-monitoring.md

 The UoM "c" represents a continuous counter (e.g. interface traffic counters).

-Unknown UoMs are discarted (as if none was given).
+Unknown UoMs are discarded (as if none was given).
 A value without any UoM may be an integer or floating point number for any type (processes, users, etc.).